rroisinn/sweng/report_md_folder/report.md

        required this.brand,
      });

 This class represents a model for candidate items.
 It has five properties: name, image, link, price, and brand, all of which are required.
 The constructor ExampleCandidateModel initializes these properties when an object of this class is created.
 This allows us to store information about each item in an object that can then be stored in a list.
-These objects are then built into individual cards in the example_canidatemodel.dart page.
+These objects are then built into individual cards in the example_candidatemodel.dart page.

     @override
      Widget build(BuildContext context) {